Rajpratik71/linux-manPages/bccmd.md

        bccmd [-h --help]

 DESCRIPTION
        bccmd issues BlueCore commands to Cambridge Silicon Radio devices.
-If run without the <command> argument, a short help  page  will  be  dis‐ played.
+If run without the <command> argument, a short help page will be displayed.

 OPTIONS
        -t <transport>